farambis/StatCompare-Whiz/markdown/dependent_parametric.md

 For a discussion of the history of the tail ratio, a proposal for a consensus regarding a naming and reporting convention, as well as for proposed benchmarks meant to aid the interpretation of tail ratios the reader is advised to turn to the article by Voracek et al. (2013).

 The tail ratio effect size measure is implemented as follows:
-The tail ratio can be though of as a risk ratio by considering scores below/above a cutoff value as "successes"/"hits" and scores above/below a cutoff as "failures"/"misses".
+The tail ratio can be thought of as a risk ratio by considering scores below/above a cutoff value as "successes"/"hits" and scores above/below a cutoff as "failures"/"misses".
 This way we can characterise the data as *n* pairs of Bernoulli events, where the possible outcomes are referred to as "hit" (denoted by 1) and "miss" (denoted by 2).
 Thus, the data can fall in one of four combinations:

 - two "hits" (11)
 - first observation a "hit", second observation a "miss" (12)